 - is responsible for customs debt only in situations where they were aware or should have been aware of the incorrectness of information provided in the customs declaration.

+For direct representation, the representative does not have to apply for an authorisation from Customs (authorisation for comprehensive guarantee).
 In direct representation, the payment period and other benefits are based on the principal’s authorisations, and the possible periodic filing is addressed and sent to the principal.